o19s/pdf-discovery-demo/README.md

 Online you can access the app at http://165.22.182.252:8080/

+You will need to wait till the _init_ process finishes loading all of the Solr documents to use the website properly.

-# Vue Component
+## Vue Component
 `cd` into the `pdf-viewer` directory.

-## Development
+### Development
 ```
 npm install
 npm run serve
 ```

-## To build new version of pdf viewer standalone module
+### To build new version of pdf viewer standalone module
 from inside the `pdf-viewer` directory:

 ```